Gerran Howell

-Gerran Lyn Howell (born 25 February 1991) is a Welsh actor, director and writer of short films, best known for playing "Vladimir Dracula" in Young Dracula, a CBBC television series that initially aired in 2006.
+Gerran Howell is a Welsh actor from Barry, Wales.
+He is best known for playing the titular character in Young Dracula, a CBBC television series that initially aired in 2006, and Dennis Whitaker in the medical drama The Pitt, which premiered on HBO Max in 2025.

 Early life

-Howell was born in Barry, Wales.
-He attended Barry Comprehensive School (an all-boys secondary school with a mixed sixth form).
+Howell grew up in Barry, Wales.
+He attended Barry Comprehensive School.
 He trained at ATSLI improvisation workshop in Cardiff at a young age, and later went on to train at the Royal Academy of Dramatic Art in London.
 He initially appeared in a short cinema advert warning about the dangers of swimming in Welsh Reservoirs, and in a short film by Ellis Watts.